grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/01 Browser module/close.md

 ---
 title: 'close()'
-excerpt: 'Browser module: Browser.close method'
+excerpt: 'Browser module: close method'
 ---

 Closes the browser and all of its pages (if any were opened).

-The [Browser](/javascript-api/k6-experimental/browser/browser-class/) object cannot be used anymore and is considered disposed of.
+The [Browser](/javascript-api/k6-experimental/browser/browser-module/) object cannot be used anymore and is considered disposed of.

 ### Example